Listening to our past: Recording the History of Maritime Archaeology

 We would be delighted to hear from anyone that was active in the earlier decades of the discipline (and/ or is still active!) and would be happy to provide an interview about their background, experiences and the development of maritime archaeology.
 We are also accepting nominations from anyone for individuals that you think should be included within the project.
 Interviews can be conducted in other languages, if you are not comfortable being interviewed in English then let us know.

-At this stage we are compiling a list of interview candidates and are keen to ensure priority is initially given to those of more advanced years, however, we intend to deliver a rolling programme over the coming years, so we would like to get as many people as possible onto the candidate list.
+At this stage we are compiling a list of interview candidates and are keen to ensure priority is initially given to those involved in the earlier development of the discipline, however, we intend to deliver a rolling programme over the coming years, so we would like to get as many people as possible onto the candidate list.

 We are also keen to hear whether you hold personal archive which reflects the history of the discipline (letters, photographs, correspondence, draft papers) that does not currently have an archive identified for its deposition, and whether you would like the Maritime Archaeology Special Collections to consider your material for donation (this does not include artefacts).
 For more information on what is considered a personal archive look at the existing archives held by the Special Collections here.